swiftlang/swift-testing/Documentation/ABI/JSON.md

 <message> ::= {
   "symbol": <message-symbol>,
-  "text": <string>, ; the human-readable text of this message ["markdown": <string>] ; if available/desired/whatever, Markdown encoding
+  "text": <string>, ; the human-readable text of this message }
-                         ; the same string as "text"
-}

 <message-symbol> ::= "default" | "skip" | "pass" | "passWithKnownIssue" | "fail"